Breakthrough Discovery: Gut-Brain Link to Stroke and Alzheimer’s

 Eating a balanced diet, rich in fibre and low in processed foods, can help maintain a healthy gut.

-Regular exercise and good sleep also contribute positively.
+Regular and good sleep also contribute positively.

 While the exact statistics are still being explored, this research has opened a new avenue in the fight against stroke and Alzheimer’s.